 In 2014 he organised the first British Scandinavian Otology meeting in Windsor.

-In 2016 he will lecture in France, Switzerland, Sweden, the Netherlands, and Turkey.
+In 2018 he will lecture in France, Switzerland, Poland, Sweden and India.

 Chris is involved in research and audit in all areas of ENT and helped develop an international ear surgery database www.ondb.org.
 He is currently helping to write European guidelines on stapedectomy and the management of otosclerosis for the European Academy of Otology and Neurotology.

-Outside of medicine Chris is married with 3 children and is a keen violinist playing in the European Doctors Orchestra.
+Outside of medicine Chris has 3 professional musician children and is a keen violinist playing in the European Doctors Orchestra.
 He is on the advisory council of the London Philharmonic Orchestra.